-The information required by this item will be included in the Proxy Statement, which will be filed with the Securities and Exchange Commission not later than 120 days after the end of our fiscal year ended November 3, 2017, and is incorporated herein by reference.
+The information required by this item will be included in the Proxy Statement, which will be filed with the Securities and Exchange Commission not later than 120 days after the end of our fiscal year ended November 2, 2018 and is incorporated herein by reference.

 We are considered a "controlled company" within the meaning of Rule 5615(c)(1) of the NASDAQ Listing Rules based on the approximate 80% beneficial ownership of our outstanding common stock by Bridgford Industries Incorporated and are therefore exempted from various NASDAQ Listing Rules pertaining to certain "independence" requirements of our directors.
 Nevertheless, the Board of Directors has determined that Messrs.
-Andrews, Scott and Zippwald who together comprise the Audit Committee, are all "independent directors" within the meaning of Rule 5605 of the NASDAQ Listing Rules.
+Andrews, Scott and Zippwald who together comprise the Audit Committee and the Compensation Committee, are all "independent directors" within the meaning of Rule 5605 of the NASDAQ Listing Rules.

 Our general legal counsel is the son of the former senior chairman of the Board of Directors.
-As legal counsel to the board, he currently is paid a fee of \$2,100 for each meeting attended.
-Total fees paid under this arrangement for fiscal year 2017 were approximately \$22,900.
+As legal counsel to the Board and the Compensation Committee, he currently is paid a fee of \$2,300 for each meeting attended.
+Total fees paid under this arrangement for fiscal year 2018 were approximately \$22,600.
 Legal services are performed on our behalf and billed by a firm in which he is a partner.
-Total fees billed under this arrangement for fiscal year 2016 were approximately \$131,000.
+Total fees billed under this arrangement for fiscal year 2018 were approximately \$172,600.

 Director Allan Bridgford Jr., son of the former senior chairman of the Board of Directors, is providing consulting services to the Chicago plant and management.
 The contract on behalf of the Company with Allan Bridgford Jr. is for consulting services at \$1,200 per day.
-Total fees billed under this arrangement for fiscal year 2017 were approximately \$250,200.
-As a member of the Board of Directors, he was paid a fee of \$2,100 for each meeting attended during fiscal year 2017.
-Total fees paid under this arrangement for fiscal year 2017 were \$25,000.
-Under an arrangement with Allan Bridgford Jr., we accrued approximately \$1,033,000 of profit sharing based on fiscal year 2017 profitability to be paid out in three installments equally over the next three years.
+Total fees billed under this arrangement for fiscal year 2018 were approximately \$219,000.
+As a member of the Board of Directors, he was paid a fee of \$2,300 for each meeting attended during fiscal year 2018.
+Total fees paid under this arrangement for fiscal year 2018.
+Total fees paid under this arrangement for fiscal year 2018 were approximately \$420,700 of profit sharing based on fiscal year 2018 profitability to be paid out in three installments equally over the next three years.

-Real estate consultant and Board member Keith Ross currently provides consulting services to the Board and management.
-He was paid a fee of \$2,100 for each Board meeting attended during fiscal year 2017 for a total of \$17,700 during fiscal year 2017.
-Total fees paid during fiscal year 2017 for consulting services were \$324,000.
+Director Keith Ross currently provides real estate consulting services to the Board and management.
+He was paid a fee of \$2,300 for each Board meeting attended and was paid an aggregate of \$20,300 for meetings attended during fiscal year 2018.
+Total fees paid during fiscal year 2018 for consulting services were \$51,300.

 Item 14.
-Principal Accountant Fees and Services
+Principal Accounting Fees and Services

-The information required by this item will be included in the Proxy Statement, which will be filed with the Securities and Exchange Commission not later than 120 days after the end of our fiscal year ended November 3, 2017, and is incorporated herein by reference.
+The information required by this item will be included in the Proxy Statement, which will be filed with the Securities and Exchange Commission not later than 120 days after the end of our fiscal year ended November 2, 2018 and is incorporated herein by reference.